 IEA’s engineering department strives to ensure it operates under the company’s “first for the customer “ philosophy.
-“And I believe that distinguishes us from the rest of the industry,” says Allen Meissner, Engineering VP.
+“And I believe that distinguishes us from the rest of the industry,” says Alan Meissner, Chief Technology Officer.

 At IEA, engineering is a cross functional activity.
 “If not otherwise directed, engineers, particularly those well versed in their technologies, can fall into the trap of designing in a vacuum, so focused on the uniqueness of their work that they forget the two most important aspects of good design: